Do K cups expire? This is a valid question to ask among people using a Keurig coffee maker with K cups.

-- Try to check if the K-cup has any holes or the seal is not tight.
+- Try to check if the K-cup has any holes or if the seal is not tight.
 Air can enter through tiny gaps and impair the coffee profile.

 - Give your cup a light shake.
 If you feel like the tiny coffee beans inside are moving, that K-cup is still usable.
-Otherwise, if there are heavy sounds like a stone is shaking, you get a damp coffee clump.
+Otherwise, if there are heavy sounds like a stone shaking, you get a damp coffee clump.
 The best course of action is to discard that K-cup.

 The Signals Of K-cups After Best-before